ahrtr/gocontainer/README.md

 - rune
 - time.Time

-Applications can also provide a sort.Comparator instance using method WithComparator for a container which implements sort.Interface.
+Applications can also provide a sort.Comparator instance to customize the ordering,
 ```go
 // Comparator imposes a total ordering on some collection of objects.
 // Comparators can be passed to the construction function of a container(such as ArrayList, LinkedList or PriorityQueue) to allow precise control over the sort order.